-Professors Hansen or Laverty.
 For doctoral students in Philosophy and Education or by permission of instructor.
 Topics vary and may range from close reading of a single text to exploration of a key concept or problematic.
-Past topics include: "Contemporary Theories of Democratic Education"; "The Gadamer-Habermas Debate"; and "Pedagogical Desire from Plato to Freud."
+Past topics include contemporary theories of democratic education, cosmopolitanism and education, and conceptions of teacher education.